-Working in partnership with ACTED, we’re providing lifesaving items like tents, tarpaulins, toolkits, kitchen sets, mosquito nets, water carriers, solar lights and blankets.
+Working in partnership with ACTED, we have provided lifesaving items like tents, tarpaulins, toolkits, kitchen sets, mosquito nets, water carriers, solar lights and blankets.
 Everything that families need to start rebuilding their lives.

 We’ve helped over 11,000 families affected by the crisis in the Lake Chad Basin so far, but our work is not over yet.
 We will be working again with our trusted partner ACTED to support more families with essential aid.

-A selection of the aid we're distributing in Nigeria
+A selection of the aid we have provided in Nigeria

 When the military evacuated their village, Falmata’s family got left behind.